rmst/rtrl/README.md

 ### Checkpointing
 This repo supports checkpointing.
 Every `epoch` the whole run object (e.g. instances of `rtrl.training:Training`) is pickled to disk and reloaded.
 This is to ensure reproducibilty.

-You can manually load and inspect pickled run instances with the standard `picke:load` or the more convenient `rtrl:load`.
+You can manually load and inspect pickled run instances with the standard `pickle:load` or the more convenient `rtrl:load`.
 For example, to look at the first transition in a SAC agent's replay memory run
 ```python
 import rtrl
 run = rtrl.load('rtrl-checkpoints/test')